bagherilab/ARCADE/README.md

 - `[end]` = (integer) ending seed (default = `1`)
 - `days` = (integer) number of days for each simulation

 The __simulation__ tag describes the size and type of the simulation.
-Nested tags include various profilers for the simulation.
+Nested tags include various profilers and checkpointing for the simulation.

 - `type` = simulation type (only `growth` is currently supported)
 - `[radius]` = (integer) radius of simulation (default = `34`)